 In females, a pregnancy test is undertaken before commencing treatment and may be repeated periodically during treatment.

 - Isotretinoin frequently causes severe birth defects or miscarriage.
-Under no circumstances should a woman fall pregnant while on this medication.
-Strict, reliable birth control methods are recommended for 1 month before, for the duration of isotretinoin treatment, and for 1 month after the treatment has been completed.
-If pregnancy occurs during the treatment, the medication must be stopped and the treating dermatologist informed immediately.
+Under no circumstances should a woman be pregnant or become pregnant while on this medication.
+Strict, reliable birth control methods are recommended throughout the duration of isotretinoin treatment, and for 1 month after the treatment has been completed.
+If pregnancy occurs during the treatment, the medication must be stopped, the treating dermatologist informed immediately and the patient referred to a high-risk pregnancy service.
 (Note: Isotretinoin does NOT affect male sperm or fertility).

 - Blood cannot be donated during treatment with isotretinoin as the donated blood may be given to a pregnant woman and cause a birth defect.